darkarnium/secpub/NetGear/SOAPWNDR/README.md

 When a HTTP request comes in `uh_path_lookup` is called to evaluate the requested URL (line 921).
 If the request path is found to be invalid by this lookup the rest of the block is bypassed and a 404 returned to the client (line 952).

-Further to this, due to some wacky routing happening at line 931, all we need to do is request a resource that exists and doesn't have `.gif`, `.jpg`, or `.css` somewhere in the filename and `ug_cgi_request` will be called.
+Further to this, due to the routing at line 931, all we need to do is request a resource that exists and doesn't have `.gif`, `.jpg`, or `.css` somewhere in the filename and `ug_cgi_request` will be called.

 Interestingly enough, `uh_auth_check` (line 924) is doing absolutely nothing here; we could replace this call with an `if(true)` and achieve the same functionality.
 This is not the fault of the uhttpd service but rather the lack of realm configuration on the device.
 If we rewind a bit to `uh_config_parse` we can see why.